- Home

 You are at a rental car company and need to decide whether you need insurance

-Renting a car domestically is already covered by your policy but you can also secure rental car insurance through the rental company in the case of international travel or the desire for supplemental coverage.
+Renting a car domestically is already covered by your personal car insurance policy, but you can also secure rental car insurance through the rental company in the case of international travel or the desire for supplemental coverage.

 You’re visiting someone and want to use their car.

 If you’re visiting a friend and want to use their car, this falls under the permissive driver clause.
-If you’ll be regularly driving their car for a set amount of time, they can add you to their policy for that amount of time.
+If you regularly drive their car for a set amount of time, they can add you to their policy for that amount of time.
 It will increase their rates temporarily, but you can rest assured that you’re covered.

 You want to put a car in storage that you don’t usually drive.

-Lastly, for a car that you don’t plan on driving for a period of time, there is car storage insurance (more on that later).
+Lastly, for a car that you don’t plan on driving for a period, there is car storage insurance (more on that later).

-If you need truly need short term insurance coverage, what are your options?
+If you truly need short term insurance coverage, what are your options?

 Pay-per-mile insurance, also known as usage-based auto insurance or pay-as-you-go, is coverage that’s based on your actual usage as opposed to how you will drive statistically.
 This type of insurance may be a good fit for you if you drive infrequently and want to save money.
 Carriers typically use an app to track your usage.
 Usage-based discounts are also available by some companies instead of specific policy offerings based on usage.